spikeganush/trickydex/PROJECT_DOCUMENTATION.md

 ### Difficulty Components

 1. **Base Trick Difficulty**:
-   - Each trick has a base difficulty rating (1-10)
+   - Each trick has a base difficulty rating (1-30)
    - Higher numbers indicate more challenging tricks

 2. **Variation Difficulty**:
    - Optional variations add complexity to tricks
-   - Each variation has its own difficulty rating (1-10)
+   - Each variation has its own difficulty rating that adds to the base trick difficulty

 3. **Entrance Difficulty**:
    - Optional entrances (ways to initiate tricks) add additional complexity
-   - Each entrance has its own difficulty rating (1-10)
+   - Each entrance has its own difficulty rating that further adds to the total difficulty

 4. **Total Difficulty Calculation**:
    - Sum of base trick + variation + entrance difficulties
-   - Capped at a maximum of 10 for the final value
+   - Capped at a maximum of 30 for the final value

 ### Adaptive Difficulty

 The game intelligently adjusts difficulty based on player performance:

 - **Difficulty Preferences**:
-  - Easy mode: Favors tricks with difficulty ≤ 3
+  - Easy mode: Favors tricks with difficulty ≤ 9
-  - Medium mode: Balances between difficulty 2-6
+  - Medium mode: Balances between difficulty 6-18
-  - Hard mode: Favors tricks with difficulty ≥ 4
+  - Hard mode: Favors tricks with difficulty ≥ 12

 - **Dynamic Adjustment**:
   - System tracks player success/failure